 In response, the Texas Medical Association created TMA PracticeEdge with a vision: to save the independent practice of medicine in Texas by helping practices – even those with miles between them – band together to form physician-led accountable care organizations (ACOs).

 That vision is now generating real results.
-In less than two years, TMA PracticeEdge has formed twelve ACOs in Texas, strengthening the independent practice of more than 500 physicians serving 110,000+ patients across 35 counties – and this is just the beginning.
+In less than three years, TMA PracticeEdge has formed thirteen ACOs in Texas, strengthening the independent practice of more than 550 physicians serving 200,000+ patients across 45 counties – and this is just the beginning.